Anticyclotomic Euler systems for unitary groups: Preliminaries II: Unitary groups

 and similarly for $\mbf{H}$.
-The data $(\mbf{G}, X_{\mbf{G}})$ and $(\mbf{H}, X_{\mbf{H}})$ both have a common reflex field, namely the imaginary quadratic number field $E$ which was fixed in the previous section.
-If the level $K$ is small enough, the embedding $\iota$ induces a closed embedding on the associated Shimura varieties.
-More precisely \begin{definition} Let $w$ equal the $n \times n$ block diagonal matrix
+The reflex field for the datum $(\mbf{G}, X_{\mbf{G}})$ is the imaginary quadratic number field $E$ fixed in the previous section for $n > 1$, and $\mbb{Q}$ otherwise (see Example \ref{ReflexFieldUnitaryExample}).
+However, we will always consider the associated Shimura--Deligne varieties as schemes over $E$, unless stated otherwise.
+If the level $K$ is small enough, the embedding $\iota$ induces a closed embedding on the associated Shimura--Deligne varieties.
+More precisely, we have the following.